jlspeeddragon/TankExporter/README.md

 ## A tool to export Tanks from World of Tanks.
 #### This is an ongoing project by me..
 Coffee_

+### Version 27:
+Added a Simple Lighting mode for those that are having problems with rendering the tanks.
+If you are having issues with textures not showing up, please create a ticket explaining the issue and video hardware you are using

 ### Version 26:
 Changed where the Terra tank list and data is stored because of UAC problems.
 Updated the tank list for Terra.